Aurnab990/potential-inc-asses/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **React Icons**: Icon library for social media and action icons.

+🧑‍🎨 Features
+-**Responsive Design**: Fully responsive across all screen sizes (desktop, tablet, and mobile).
+-**Project Filtering**: Filter projects by categories such as "Web Design", "App Design", and more.
+-**Testimonials**: Section with user testimonials, flexibly aligned with pagination dots.
+-**Contact Section**: Simple and clean contact form to reach out.
+-**Footer**: Includes a logo, navigation links, and social media icons.
+-**Smooth Navigation**: The website provides a seamless user experience with smooth scrolling and transitions.

 ## 📂 Project Structure

 ```bash